evans646/GraphQL-tests/graphQL.md

 RESOLVERS AND IT'S ROLE
 -----------------------
-Are functions that responds to queries and mutaions , it gives us the result of teh query
+Are functions that responds to queries and mutaions , it gives us the result of the query

-We can make resolvers seprately from teh entry file :
+We can make resolvers seprately from the entry file :

 resolvers.js: